GWLab-UML/Protocols/Molecular_labwork/Histology Slide Prep.md

 #### Protocol:
 1. Place cassette into head.
-2. Adjust head so the cassette nearly touches the blade (this can largely be done with the second dial)
+2. Adjust head so the cassette nearly touches the blade (this can largely be done with the second dial, looking above can help determine the angle needed to make it straight)
 3. On the trim setting (first dial), section the wax until the excess is trimmed off and tissue is exposed.
 4. Switch to the feed setting (first dial) and section.
 5. Once sections are floating in the water bath, position a labelled slide under the tissue in the water.
-Slowly pull the slide out of the water, making sure the tissue is on the slide.
+(Take out any excess wax you don't want and keep the stage clear) Slowly pull the slide out of the water, making sure the tissue is on the slide.
 	- only leave the slice in the water bath for 30 seconds (the tissue can start to separate)
 	- it's okay if the wax goes off the edge of the slide - it will be cleaned off later
 	- turn the water slide off to allow for grabbing the section easier